 Key takeaways from Economic Survey 2020

-New Delhi, Jan 31: Finance Minister Nirmala Sitharaman on Friday tabled economic survey projecting the country's economic growth at 6-6.5% for the next fiscal year starting April 1.
+New Delhi, Jan 31: Finance Minister Nirmala Sitharaman on Friday tabled economic survey projecting the country's economic growth at 6-6.5 per cent for the next fiscal year starting April 1.

 The growth in 2020-21 compares to a projected 5 per cent expansion in 2019-20.